y0v1737/rigol-rc/README.md

 ## Introduction

 This repository is a library for rigol oscilloscope remote control.
-Rigol oscilloscope support many **SCPI** commands through USB.
-This library is wrapper for SCPI rilol command.
+Rigol oscilloscope support many **SCPI** commands through USB or LAN.
+This library is wrapper for SCPI rigol command.

-`NOTE:` Library  was tested only for MSO5000 series.
+`NOTE:` Library  was tested only for MSO5000, DHO900, DHO800 series.
 ## Installation

 1) Install python requirements: